Francisco Burdett O'Connor: The Presidency of Santa Cruz

 O'Connor had retired to his hacienda in Tarija after the tragic end of President Blanco, where he planned to remain unless called upon by his country.
 The possibility of a Peruvian invasion and the souring of relations between Peru and Bolivia compelled President Andrés de Santa Cruz to recall O'Connor to active service.
 O'Connor accepted the President's call to arms, yet no war nor Peruvian invasion took place.
 Rather, after the defection of three Peruvian ships, Agustín Gamarra chose to sign a treaty with Bolivia to ensure peace.

-O'Connor, hopeful to return to his hacienda, was not allowed leave La Paz by Santa Cruz, who instead promoted him to Army general.
-Honored, O'Connor remained in La Paz with the President and was given the position of Minister of War and Navy after José Miguel de Velasco took leave in July 1831.
+O'Connor, hopeful to return to his hacienda, was not allowed to leave La Paz by Santa Cruz, who instead promoted him to Army general.
+Honoured, O'Connor remained in La Paz with the President and was given the position of Minister of War and Navy after José Miguel de Velasco took leave in July 1831.
 Although needed in La Paz, O'Connor was dispatched by Santa Cruz to the Southern border with Argentina when the caudillo Facundo Quiroga threatened to invade and annex the Tarija Department, a region long considered to be Argentine by the citizens of that country.
 Santa Cruz, in a letter to O'Connor, stated:No one knows that territory [the borderlands of the Tarija Department] better than you, which could soon become the theater of a campaign.
-You will take an Infantry battalion and a Regiment of Cavalry, will march to Tarija, and will put the whole province in a state of defense against that gaucho [Quiroga].Quiroga's invasion never came, and Santa Cruz attempted to incorporate an uninterested O'Connor into his administration.
+You will take an Infantry battalion and a Regiment of Cavalry, will march to Tarija, and will put the whole province in a state of defense against that gaucho [Quiroga].
+Quiroga's invasion never came, and Santa Cruz attempted to incorporate an uninterested O'Connor into his administration.
 He served on an interim basis as Minister of War yet again in the year 1833, and was made President of the Council of War, for which he participated in the infamous trial of Colonel Manrique.
 Santa Cruz had wanted a death sentence for the colonel, however, when O'Connor ruled to fire Manrique from the army instead, a clash between the President and the Irishman took place.
 O'Connor, insulted by said clash, decided to retire to the borderlands in Tarija, declaring he would never serve in his administration again.